 For sake of length in this post, I am not detailing all of Aerea’s life and events, but rather focusing on her last ride, the history of Valyria, and those hitchhikers she picked up along the way.

-Here is a link to the Aerea wiki page if you want to get highlights about her life.
+Here is a link to the Aerea wiki page if you want to get highlights about her life, or what we think is her life.
 I have added many links to extra reading material if you want to fall down an internet hole and reads lots more about lots more.

-In keeping with the intent of this blog, I will of course add in how GRRM has used these motifs to represent a recurring theme in his literary career.
+In keeping with the intent of this blog, I will of course add in how GRRM has used these motifs to represent a recurring theme in his literary career I call Martinworld.

 What to Read?

-I am speculating that if what Aerea picked up was ‘natural’ (as opposed to some gruesome hybrid magic-gone-wrong issue), what Aerea picked up was a wicked case of hookworms called ‘creeping eruptions’ while in Valyria, which I will detail below to gross horror.
+I am speculating that if what Aerea picked up was ‘natural’ (as opposed to some gruesome hybrid magic-gone-wrong issue, that’s later), what Aerea picked up was a wicked case of hookworms called ‘creeping eruptions’ while in Valyria, which I will detail below with delightfully gross horror.

 While trying to keep this post to a readable length, some book quotes may get a little long.
 I am using references from these stories/books here to give extra support to my speculations: